-At least quarterly, and more often if deemed necessary, Finance Division staff shall prepare financial reports to be presented to the County Board in a format consistent with the annual adopted budget.
+At least quarterly, and more often if deemed necessary, Financial Services shall prepare financial reports to be presented to the County Board in a format consistent with the annual adopted budget.
 Such reports will enable the County Board to be constantly informed of the financial status of the County.